klj9236/real_estate/README.md

 Create and activate a new Anaconda virtual environment:

-conda create -n real estate-env python=3.8 # (first time only) conda activate real estate-env From within the virtual environment, install the required packages specified in the "requirements.txt" file you created:
+conda create -n realestate-env python=3.8 # (first time only) conda activate realestate-env From within the virtual environment, install the required packages specified in the "requirements.txt" file you created:

 pip install -r requirements.txt From within the virtual environment, demonstrate your ability to run the Python script from the command-line: